-- ▶ Never allow yourself to be distracted by the on-board computer or your smartphone. - Stop pedelec if you want to make inputs on the on-board computer other than change the level of assistance.
+- Never allow yourself to be distracted by the on-board computer or your mobile phone. - Stop the pedelec if you want to make inputs on the on-board computer other than change the level of assistance.
 Only enter data when stationary.